alexpolt/alexpolt.github.io/src/phylosophy.md

   Is that enough to test the hypothesis?
 I believe it's plenty!

   PS.
-Something big happened 2000 years a go in the Middle East.
+Something big happened 2000 years ago in the Middle East.
 A man by the name Jesus came.
 What was he?
 What abilities he possessed?
 Why had he left such a deep impact on people.
-We don't really now what was happening there.
-I think prophet Vanga gives us a clue.
+We don't really know what was happening there.
+I think Prophet Vanga gives us a clue.